UK People are at Risk of Lyme Disease

 - Use an insect repellent

 It’s important to check your skin after you’ve returned from your travels.
 If you’ve got any pets or children that were with you, give them a check and keep an eye out for ticks.

 Adults are usually bitten on the legs, whereas children tend to be bitten around the waist but also check their head and neck area, including their scalp.
-The risk of infection increases the longer a tick is attached, so make sure you check as soon as you get back home.
+The risk of infection after a tick bite increases the longer a tick is attached, so make sure you check as soon as you get back home.